robertdavidgraham/wc2/README.md

 The program `wc2u.c` is essentially the same, except that it builds very complicated state-machine tables to handle the complexities of UTF-8 decoding.
+Also, it's more efficient, reading in a buffer at a time instead of a character at a time (thought `glibc` inlines `getchar()` so it's not horribly inefficient).

 In the above code, the `trans` table is used to compress the state-machine table.
 Instead of 256 columns per row in `table`, we can reduce this to merely 3 columns per row, because all way care about is whether a character is a non-space(0), space(1), or newline(2).
+(Actually, 4 columns to make it an even power of 2 for efficiency.)

-Our `wc2u.c` program doesn't have this step.
-Also, we don't try to compact things as in our obfuscated version.
-So it's inner loop looks
+Our `wc2u.c` program doesn't have this translation step.
+Also, it doesn't try to put everything one one line,  but spreads it out to be more readable.
-like:
+It's the same logic, but looks like:

     for (i=0; i<length; i++) {
         c = buf[i];